-There is a place for acids if they are found from nature.
-These are fruit acids that gently exfoliate without stripping or scorching the skins surface.
-They can be a useful element to your skincare routine, if you are responsible about how you use them.
+In our view, there is a place for acids in our clean skincare routine if they are found in nature.
+These are fruit acids that gently exfoliate without stripping or scorching the skin's surface.
+They can be a useful element to your anti-aging skincare routine, if you are responsible and mindful about how you use them.

 The concern we have is the myriad of acids that are available and the consumer is often unaware of how to correctly use them.
-We recently met a customer who got so excited about a few different products and without realising it, they all had different acids in.
-Although there are different levels of acidity, this ‘self-prescribing’ can be detrimental and can burn and thin the skin, making them more sensitive and unbalanced.
+We recently met a customer who got so excited about a few different products and without realising it, they were applying a plethora of acids, mixing ones that should in fact stand on their own.
+Although there are different levels of acidity, this ‘self-prescribing’ can be detrimental and can burn and thin the skin, making it more sensitive and unbalanced.

-Put simply, we need oils in our skin, we are not made of polished concrete
+Put simply, we need oils in our skin, but we are not made of polished concrete.

 These acids work on the surface of the skin, dissolving, yes DISSOLVING the dead skin cells.
-Top Tip: AHA’s (Alpha Hydroxy Acids) are gentler and just work on sloughing the superficial layer, and BHA work deeper.
+Top Tip: AHA’s (Alpha Hydroxy Acids) are gentler and just work on sloughing the superficial layer, and BHAs work deeper.
 Sounds good if you want to strip your skin of blemishes, pigmentation and uneven skin tone.
-In fact, sounds like a dream, but they need to be built up gently.
+In fact, sounds like a dream, but they need to be built up gently and can cause a reaction if not used incorrectly.
 Be patient to get the results you need.

 The most famous AHA is probably glycolic acid, whilst citric, mandelic and lactic acids are other key examples.